mikaelbr/bacon-love/exercises/10_and_or_or_or_maybe_not/problem.md

 # Report if The River Nidelva is Overflowing

-As we know, Properties ar continous values, and as such we can do operations on them that looks more like normal synchronous imperative operations; like conditional and/or and negating a boolean value.
+As we know, Properties are continuous values, and as they almost always have a value (i.e. remembers their previous value) we can do operations on them that looks more like normal synchronous imperative operations; like conditional and/or and negating a boolean value.

-We can do something like `myProperty.and(anotherProperty)`, and have the resulting property be true if and only if both `myProperty` and `anotherProperty` holds a value that is true.
-The same way we can use `myProperty.or(anotherProperty)` to create a property that holds true if one of the given properties holds true.
+We can do something like `myProperty.and(anotherProperty)`, and have the resulting property be `true` if and only if both `myProperty` and `anotherProperty` holds a value that is `true`.
+The same holds true for `myProperty.or(anotherProperty)` as well, where we create a property that holds `true` if one of the given properties holds `true`.

-The negation method `.not()`, can also be used on EventStreams, as it just negates a boolean from the value set.
-In essense, the `.not()` method is just a short-hand for mapping to the inverted value:
+The negation method `.not()`, can also be used on both EventStreams, and Properties, as it just negates a boolean from the value set.
+In essence, the `.not()` method is just a short-hand for mapping to the inverted value:

 ```javascript
 myObservable.map(function (val) {